Adamawa Wars: Mahdist Uprising

 Between 1903 and 1907, the situation had calmed in the parts of the former Sokoto Caliphate occupied by the Schutztruppe.
 However under German rule, Muslims saw themselves on the defensive over their religion, and a significant uprising occurred in the summer of 1907.

 After a pilgrimage to Mecca, Mal Alhadji returned to northern Kamerun and, under the influence of the Mallam (Koranic theologian) Liman Arabu, began preaching the Mahdiyya throughout Adamawa.
 In June he started a Mahdist revolt against German rule near Maroua, claiming he had been appointed to deliver them to the Mahdi out of colonial rule and from the Muslim rulers loyal to the German Empire, installing himself at Goudoum-Goudoum, gathering forces both from the Fulani and the Shuwa Arabs in the far north.
 Simultaneously, Goni Waday, another Mahdist who recently travelled to Mecca, launched a revolt in Ngaoundéré having gathered support with his passionate sermons calling for a jihad from the Mosques of the city to expel the German Christians and restore the old caliphate.

+Mal Alhadji moved north to defeat the Schutztruppe, burning down villages considered complicit with the Europeans along the way.
+In early July, the Mahdist force attacked the German camp at Malam-Petel (commanded by Capt.
+Zimmermann), but they were immediately met with gunfire, and after heavy losses had to retreat.
+Zimmermann's force pursued Alhadji, capturing him at Doumru.
+The Germans turned Alhadji over to the local ruler of Maroua, Lamido Soudi, and he was publicly beheaded in the Maroua market-place along with several of his accomplices.
+The Germans killed Mallam Arabu for playing a prominent role in Alhadji's revolt.